JeffreyGaydos/music-database-generator/Schema/SCHEMA_README.md

 - `Duration`
   - The duration of the song in seconds
 - `FilePath`
-  - The filepath of the song, based on where you tell the source code to look for your files
+  - The file path of the song, based on where you tell the source code to look for your files
 - `Volume`
   - This manual field is a way to set a sort of volume offset that applies just to 1 track, for ease of volume balancing across tracks
 - `OwnerID`